 - Missouri Access MasterCard®: If you do not choose to use direct deposit, you will receive your UI benefits on the prepaid debit card.
 It will be mailed to you with instructions within two weeks of establishing your claim.

-To avoid withdrawal fees when using the debit card, use either a Central Bank of Jefferson City ATM displaying their dogwood logo, or Allpoint ATM.
-You can find your nearest location by visiting www.mo-access.com.
-Or, you can choose to get cash back when making a purchase at many large retailers and grocery stores.
-You can get one free withdrawal per week from a non-Allpoint or Central Bank ATM.
-You will then be charged $1.75 each time you withdraw.
-The ATM owner also will charge a fee both times.
-You also can take the card to a teller at any Central Bank branch location or MasterCard® member bank or credit union for a cash advance.
-The advance carries a $1.25 fee.
-To find out if you bank is a MasterCard® member, contact them directly.
+To avoid withdrawal fees when using the debit card, you can choose to get cash back when making a purchase at many retailers and grocery stores.
+You receive one free withdrawal per calendar week from a non-Allpoint or Central Bank ATM.
+You will then be charged $2.00 each time you withdraw.
+The ATM owner also may charge you a service fee for any transaction.
+Alternatively, you can also take the card to a teller at any Central Bank branch location or any bank or credit union displaying the MasterCard acceptance mark for a cash advance.
+The advance carries a $5.00 fee.
+To find out if your bank accepts MasterCard, contact it directly.
+All purchase transactions are free.

 Maintaining Your Claim

 In order to remain eligible for UI benefit payments there are a number of steps that you must complete each week.
 A failure to complete them may result in the denial of benefits.
 If you are a member of a union with a hiring hall, you can waive step 2.
 If you have a recall date within eight weeks (or 16 weeks if requested by your employer and approved by the Division Director) , you can waive steps 2 and 3.

 - File your weekly request for payment every week as early as Sunday.

 - Use this site or call your RCC and use the automated telephone filing system.
 Be sure to update your current address if it has changed.

 - Have your Social Security Number, your (Personal Identification Number (PIN), your total earnings before deductions and any vacation/holiday pay information ready.